-Bill Loeffler, born and raised in Denver and now a resident of Castle Rock, co-owns and operates Highlands Ranch Golf Club.
-He also has an amateur and professional golfing record that boggles the mind.
-Loeffler's success runs the gamut, starting with the 1972 CGA Junior Match Play title and the 1973 state high school championship while at Cherry Creek.
+Born and raised in Denver, the Castle Rock resident has an amateur and professional golf record that boggles the mind.
+Loeffler’s success runs the gamut, starting with the 1972 CGA Junior Match Play title and the 1973 state high school championship while at Cherry Creek.

 Loeffler claimed national victories at the 1986 U.S. Mid-Amateur, 1992 PGA Assistant Professional Championship and the 2007 Senior PGA Professional National Championship.
 In addition, he played on the U.S. Walker Cup team in 1987, in the Masters, and on the PGA Tour from 1980 to ’82.